 Sharon Porter, Middlesex County FA Designated Safeguarding Officer:

 Sharon joined Middlesex FA in April 2018 as the Designated Safeguarding Officer.
 Her main responsibility is to manage the County FA’s safeguarding work, in line with legislation, FA Safeguarding Policy, Procedures and Regulations.
 She is also responsible for significantly contributing to the implementation of the Safeguarding Operating Standard for County FA’s and working in partnership with the FA, statutory agencies and the other relevant organisations to manage concerns effectively and efficiently.

 By phone: 0208 515 6909 or 07739 980164

-The FA is asking every parent/carer with a child involved in football to take a few minutes to watch the video.
+The FA is asking every parent/carer with a child involved in football to take a few minutes to watch the video in the clickable link below.
 It outlines what you should expect from your club and how you can play your part in safeguarding your child.